 Do NOT draw return air from inside a closet or utility room where furnace is located.
 Return air duct MUST be sealed to furnace casing.

-Failure to properly seal duct can result in death and/or personal injury.
+Failure to properly seal duct can result in personal injury and/or death.

 Duct Connections

 This furnace may be installed in only a bottom or side return application.
 Return air through the back of the unit is NOT allowed.